-Classic macaroni salad is a regular summertime standby with a symphony of flavors and textures that give pasta salads a good name.
+Classic macaroni salad is a regular springtime and summertime standby with a symphony of flavors and textures that give pasta salads a good name.
 Fresh crunchy vegetables, all the right seasonings and elbow pasta are perfectly blended in a thick, creamy mayo-based dressing with a secret ingredient for a memorable macaroni salad.

 A handful of everyday ingredients mixed in just the right proportions can make one of the best pasta recipes you’ve had the pleasure of tasting.
 And yes, you’re gonna want seconds of this timeless classic macaroni salad!